 We live in the age of the internet and, while local and offsite backups are a good enough solution to recommend them, there are considerable advantages to going to the cloud.

-Similar to Time Machine and Time Capsule, online backup "just works".
+Similar to Time Machine, online backup "just works".
 You pay for a subscription, download a utility, start it up, and then it churns away in the background copying your data to giant server farms and updating it as and when needed.

 There's typically also an option to send or receive hard drives, if you have a large amount of data, to get you started or in the event you need to recover.